 Chicken Caprese Salad

 The first time I was ever served a Caprese salad I remember thinking “how have I gone my whole life without this?”.
 A traditional Caprese salad is just tomatoes, fresh mozzarella, basil leaves, drizzled in olive oil and balsamic vinegar.
 It is mind-blowingly simple but so incredibly delicious.
 Over the years I have taken to adding my own spin on the traditional version and it just keeps getting better.
 So, I just have to share it with you!
 I love the flavors so much, I also have a Balsamic Chicken with Caprese Salsa and Caprese Hasselback Chicken.

 Chicken Caprese Salad Recipe

 Let’s talk ingredients for a second.
 As I mentioned, a traditional Caprese salad is very simple.
 Just a few ingredients round out a flavor explosion.
 I like to take that a step further.
 I start by marinating the chicken.
-For this marinade recipe you will need:

 How to Make Chicken Caprese Salad